 Many, many soldiers and service members have died, not for freedom, but for corporate profits.
 That is the problem.
-The US for a long time, has not been a country:
+For a long time the United States has not been a country:

 The US is the largest supranational corporate conglomerate whose primary export is terrorism, and these corporations (defense contractors, fossil fuel industry, pharmaceutical industry, banking industry) have the largest military in the world at their beck and call.James O’Neill

 That is what should piss her off more and it is for this reason that many, many soldiers have died for – corporate profits – and NOT freedom.

 Let me give you a little more perspective.
 I was stationed on the USS Enterprise during the bombing of Iraq.
 It was the Enterprise that bombed the shit out of hundreds of thousands of innocent Iraqi civilians.
 I was apart of that and it sickens me.
 I have to live with that.
 We were not there for freedom.
 We were there for one reason – so Dick Cheney’s company, Haliburton (and other US companies) can reap the benefits of taking over it’s oil fields (and other industries).
 The Iraq War happened for money and oil – that is what our soldiers died for.
 Afghanistan was about opium for the opiates provided by the pharmaceutical companies and it still is today.
 The price for continued corporate profits is the blood of our service members and the innocent civilians of the world.
 Corporate profits demands a blood price and it always will.